Tiny African kingdom has skiing as Europe sweats summer heat - NewsBreak

 Tiny African kingdom has skiing as Europe sweats summer heat

-While millions across Europe sweat through a summer of record-breaking heat, they're skiing in Africa .
+BUTHA-BUTHE, Lesotho — (AP) — While millions across Europe sweat through a summer of record-breaking heat, they're skiing in Africa.

 Don't worry.
 This isn't another sign of climate change but rather the fascinating anomaly of Lesotho, a tiny mountain kingdom completely surrounded by South Africa.
 Lesotho has an obscure geographical claim to fame: It's the only country on Earth where every inch of its territory sits more than 1,000 meters (3,280 feet) above sea level.